-Currently, if you have a first generation smart meter (SMETS1) when you switch supplier your smart meter will become “dumb”.
+Currently, if you have a first generation smart meter (SMETS1) when you switch supplier your smart meter may temporarily become “dumb”.

-This means that your meter will continue to record your usage however it will lose its smart function and it will no longer be able to automatically send your readings to the new supplier.
+This means that your meter will continue to record your usage however it will lose its smart functionality and it will no longer be able to automatically send your readings to the new supplier.
 If you need help on how to read your meter manually, see here.

 The Data Communications Company (DCC) is responsible for leading the enrolment and adoption of first generation (SMETS1) smart meters.
 As of the 29th of May 2019, they will begin connecting SMETS1 meters to communicate through the same network so if you already have a SMETS 1 meter, there’s no need to get it changed.

 In-Home Display may be inaccurate

-For the time being, when you switch with a SMETS 1 meter, the In-Home Display should continue to display energy use and enable you to retrieve readings without needing to access the meter however their ability to communicate with the smart meter may be inconsistent and in some cases, they stop working entirely.
+When you switch with a SMETS 1 meter, the In-Home Display should continue to display energy use and enable you to retrieve readings without needing to access the meter however their ability to communicate with the smart meter may be inconsistent and in some cases, they stop working entirely.

 First generation smart meters communicate using mobile networks.

-In the same way, your mobile signal can sometimes be a bit patchy in some areas, the same applies to smart meters meaning they’re unable to send out signals.
+In the same way, your mobile signal can sometimes be a bit patchy in some areas, the same applies to smart meters.

 The UK’s communications regulator Ofcom, report that 8% of households don’t receive data from mobile networks.
 With the current mobile network, these homes would not be eligible for a smart meter at all.
-If you have a weak mobile signal, it can prevent the meter from sending reading to the supplier.
+If you have a weak mobile signal, it can prevent the meter from sending readings to the supplier.

-The new wireless smart meter network will be set up by the DDC, it should have 99.25% of areas connected.
+The new dedicated wireless smart meter network that has been set up by the DCC will provide coverage to at least 99.25% of premises in Great Britain.